mrhenhan/hh.io/content/post/timeseries-primer/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
+{{% alert note %}}
+[All.In Data](https://www.all-in-data.de/de/kuenstliche-intelligenz/time-series-a-primer/) has republished this article on their blog March the 18th.
+Thank you :smile:
+{{% /alert %}}

 **Understand the core nature of a time series and how pandas helps you with manipulating and analyzing it!**